geotools/geotools/docs/user/library/data/index.rst

 Data
 ====

-Supports access to feature information (ie vector information) from a range of data sources.
+Supports access to feature information (i.e. vector information) from a range of data sources.
 Additional DataStore plugins are available from :doc:`gt-jdbc <../jdbc/index>` for database access.

 The Data module is all about hoisting data (usually in the form of features) off of external